-Secretary of the Interior's Standards: Because the proposed project includes new construction both within and directly adjacent to the NAS Alameda Historic District, we will use The Secretary of the Interior's Standards for Rehabilitation and Illustrated Guidelines for Rehabilitating Historic Buildings (Rehabilitation Standards).
-The Rehabilitation Standards provide useful guidance for reviewing work to historic properties.7 Developed by the National Park Service for reviewing certified rehabilitation tax
+Secretary of the Interior's Standards: Because the proposed project includes new construction both within and directly adjacent to the NAS Alameda Historic District, we have used The Secretary of the Interior's Standards for Rehabilitation and Illustrated Guidelines for Rehabilitating Historic Buildings (Rehabilitation Standards).
+The Rehabilitation Standards provide useful guidance for reviewing work to historic properties.7 Developed by the National Park Service for reviewing certified rehabilitation tax credit projects, the Standards have been adopted by local government bodies across the country for reviewing proposed work to historic properties under local preservation ordinances.
+The Rehabilitation Standards constitute a useful analytical tool for understanding and describing the potential impacts of changes to historical resources, including new construction inside or adjoining historic districts.